Horse culture in Mongolia: As warhorses

 Mongol horses are best known for their role as the war steeds of Genghis Khan, who is reputed to have said: "It is easy to conquer the world from the back of a horse."
 The Mongol soldier relied on his horses to provide him with food, drink, transportation, armor, shoes, ornamentation, bowstring, rope, fire, sport, music, hunting, entertainment, spiritual power, and in case of his death, a mount to ride in the afterlife.
 The Khan's army, weapons, war tack and military tactics were built around the idea of mounted cavalry archers, and to a lesser extent light and heavy cavalry.
 In the Secret History of the Mongols, Genghis Khan is recorded as urging his general Subutai to pursue his enemies as though they were wild horses with a catch-pole loop around their neck.
 Captured enemy rulers were sometimes trampled to death by horses.

 As a war vehicle, the Mongol horse compared favorably with other breeds in use at the time.
 Mongol horses needed little water and did not need to be fed daily rations of grain, as many European breeds did.
-Their ability to forage beneath the snow and find their own fodder allowed the Mongols freedom to operate without long supply trains, a factor which was key to their military success.
+Their ability to forage beneath the snow and find their own fodder allowed the Mongols freedom to operate without long supply trains, a factor that was key to their military success.
 Mongol horses were bred to survive in harsh conditions, making it possible for the Mongols to mount successful winter campaigns against Russia.
 The excellent long distance endurance of the Mongol horse allowed warriors to outlast enemy cavalry during battle; the same endurance granted the Mongols a communications advantage across their widely spread out fronts, since messages had to be conveyed by horse.
 The main disadvantage of the Mongol horse as a war steed was that it was slower than some of the other breeds it faced on the battlefield.
 However, this drawback was compensated for by the fact that it was typically required to carry less weight than other cavalry horses.
 Although the Mongol horse is almost a pony, it acquired a fearsome reputation among the Mongols' enemies.
 Matthew Paris, an English writer in the 1200s, described the small steeds as, "big, strong horses, which eat branches and even trees, and which they [the Mongols] have to mount by the help of three steps on account of the shortness of their thighs."
 (Though short, the Mongols did not actually use steps to mount.)